 Sewage treatment plants are the regulation-approved method when dealing with off-mains sewage treatment.
-Many properties still use septic tanks or even soakaways to discharge partially treated wastewater, which can be largely detrimental to the environment and fail regulation requirements.
+Many properties still use septic tanks and soakaways to discharge partially treated wastewater, which can be largely detrimental to the environment and fail regulation requirements.
 For peace of mind, it is always best to check the sewage system of your property, and we will happily advise on septic tanks, holding tanks, soakaways, and any other type of sewage system you have.

 *Typically 3 days for installation and 1 day FREE above-and-beyond finishing service.*

-- No Mechanical Parts
+- No mechanical parts

 What is a drainage field?

 A drainage field is a looped section of slotted pipes (also known as perforated pipe) in the ground, surrounded in, and laid upon a bed of gravel.
 The aim of a drainage field is to allow treated water (in the case of a treatment plant) to make it’s way through the gravel allowing bacteria to form on the gravel which allows for further filtration.
 This helps to remove contaminants from the water prior to it entering the ground surrounding the drainage field.
 Also, to give treated water (in the case of a treatment plant) a sufficient area to disperse evenly.